rebecavalverde/help-docs/docs/en/editor/pedal.md

 Once clicked, a pedal marking will be added from the cursor location to the end of the measure.

-The pedal marking have the ability to be moved horizontally along the part through drag and drop.
-It can also be shrinked or expanded using one of the two round handles on both extremity of the marking.
+The pedal marking has the ability to be moved horizontally along the part through drag and drop.
+It can also be shrunk or expanded using one of the two round handles on both extremities of the marking.

 ![Pedal Marking](/help/assets/img/editor/pedal.gif)

-Finally a pedal marking can be removed either by clicking the pedal marking button in the toolbar while the cursor is in the marking range, or, while the pedal marking is directly selected, by using the "Delete" shortcut on the keyboard or using the button in the toolbar.
+Finally, a pedal marking can be removed either by clicking the pedal marking button in the toolbar while the cursor is in the marking range, or while the pedal marking is directly selected, by using the "Delete" shortcut on the keyboard or using the button in the toolbar.